How to Become a Speech-Language Pathologist in North Carolina

 • Cobb Pediatric Therapy Services

-You’ll need to renew your license annually for a $60 fee.
-You’ll complete the renewal process through the Board of Examiners’ online portal.
+You’ll need to renew your license annually for a $60 fee through the Board of Examiners’ online portal.
 You must complete at least 30 hours of continuing education during every three-year licensure period.

-Proof of continuing education is not required; instead, you’ll sign a statement confirming that you’re in compliance with CE standards.
-You may be subjected to a random audit of your continuing education documentation.
+Proof of continuing education is not required at renewal.
+Instead, you’ll sign a statement confirming that you’re in compliance with CE standards.
+However, you may be subjected to a random audit of your continuing education documentation, so maintain accurate records.

-When seeking continuing education opportunities, consider taking advantage of conferences and courses held by the American Speech-Language-Hearing Association or the North Carolina Speech, Hearing, and Language Association.
+When seeking continuing education opportunities, consider attending conferences and courses offered by the American Speech-Language-Hearing Association or the North Carolina Speech, Hearing, and Language Association.

 Many new SLPs join the North Carolina Speech Hearing & Language Association (NCSHLA) to boost their professional development.
-Through the NCSHLA, you might learn about how to incorporate toys and play as a way to enhance sessions with children, how to treat motor speech disorders, establishing vocal-verbal skills for children with childhood apraxia, and how to enhance feeding therapy through a sensory-motor approach.
+Through the NCSHLA, you can learn how to incorporate toys and play to enhance sessions with children, treat motor speech disorders, establish vocal-verbal skills for children with childhood apraxia, and enhance feeding therapy through a sensory-motor approach.

 Speech-Language Pathology Salary in North Carolina